ImmortalDemonGod/arc-taxonomy-reproduction/README.md

 ## What is this?

+This repository serves two main use cases:

-This repository lets you **independently verify** the empirical claims from our paper without reading 61 pages or training models.
+1. **Verify the paper** — independently check all empirical claims without reading 61 pages or training models.
+2. **Diagnose your ARC model** — evaluate new architectures by category (neural affinity), compositional gap, and curriculum design.

 We provide:

 1. **Pre-computed results** from 302 fine-tuning experiments (no GPU needed)
 2. **Verification scripts** that check the paper's statistics are correct
 3. **Complete training code** if you want to reproduce from scratch (GPU required)

+**Target audience:**
-**Target audience:** Researchers wanting to verify our "Compositional Gap" (69.5% of tasks fail composition) and "Neural Affinity Ceiling" (42.9% of hard tasks stuck at 0%) claims.
+- Researchers wanting to verify our "Compositional Gap" (69.5% of tasks fail composition) and "Neural Affinity Ceiling" (42.9% of hard tasks stuck at 0%) claims.
+- Researchers building new ARC models who want diagnostics for their architectures.

 **Time to verify claims:** ~5 minutes (scripts only)
 **Time to reproduce from scratch:** ~120 GPU-hours (full training)